Dynamic structure factor of a spin-1/2 Heisenberg chain with long-range interactions: Stochastic Analytic Continuation

 For a bosonic operator $\hat{O}$ as the above, the spectral weights at positive and negative energies are related according to $S(-\omega)=e^{-\beta \omega}S(\omega)$.
 In practice, we then use an alternative form to Eq.~(\ref{eq.Gtau});

 Since we will work effectively in the $T \to 0$ limit, the kernel is still very close to just $e^{-\tau \omega}$ and the spectral weight at $\omega < 0$ is vanishingly small.
-We can then normalize the total spectral weight of $S(\omega)$ to unity by dividing the correlation functions $G(\tau_i)$ at all time points $\tau_i$ considered by $G(0)$; see Ref.~\cite{Shao23} for slightly different procedures at elevated temperatures.
+We can then normalize the total spectral weight of $S(\omega)$ to unity by dividing the correlation functions $G(\tau_i)$ at all time points $\tau_i$ considered by $G(0)$.
+The reason to do this is simply for convenience when working with $S(\omega)$ in the program; the original normalization $G(0)$ is multiplied back in for the final $S(\omega)$.
+See Ref.~\cite{Shao23} for slightly different procedures at nonzero temperatures.